 (b) for a particular purpose of specified duration.

-[Section 40 amended by No. 93 of 1979 s.
+[Section 40 amended: No. 93 of 1979 s.
 12; No. 54 of 1985 s.
 52.]

 41. Permits to operate licensed vehicle contrary to licence

 (1) The Minister may grant to the owner of any commercial goods vehicle licensed under this Division a permit authorising the vehicle to operate subject to such conditions as may be imposed by the Minister —